GeorgeElliotMathieson/FANUC-ML/res/rml/python/README_DEMO.md

 ## Troubleshooting

 If you encounter "unrecognized arguments" errors with `--demo` or other flags, make sure you're using this wrapper script (`train_robot_rl_demo.py`) and not the original implementation.

+If GPU acceleration is not working:
+- Check if PyTorch is installed with the appropriate GPU support (CUDA or ROCm)
+- For AMD GPUs, make sure PyTorch is compiled with ROCm support
+- Try running with `--verbose` to see detailed hardware detection messages